 }

-The adsorption model based on a continuum of sites having a lognormal distribution of K values fits the data at least as well (R² 0.992) as the first model (R² 0.991).
-This is significant since the lognormal model includes only 2 adjustable parameters (µ and σ), whereas the first example's discrete site model had six adjustable parameters (C1, K1, C2, K2, C3, K3).
+The kinetic model based on a continuum of sites having a lognormal distribution of first-order rate constants fits the data at least very well (R² 0.9996), despite the data being generated with a mixture of three first-order reactions.
+This is significant since the lognormal model includes only 3 adjustable parameters (µ, σ, and Cmax), whereas the model used to generate the data had 6 adjustable parameters (C1, log(K1), C2, log(K2), C3, log(K3)).

-The code and ideas here should be adaptable to other optimisation problems, especially those involving equations without analytical solutions.
+The code and ideas here should be adaptable to other optimisation problems, especially those involving equations without analytical solutions, and requiring numerical root-finding and/or integration.

 Borchers H (2023). pracma: Practical Numerical Math